 - a.
-Description: Provide a brief description of the programme as approved by CUAP and how it has been introduced and consolidated.
-If any concerns were raised or changes requested by CUAP at the time of approval, indicate how they have been addressed. - b.
+Description: Provide a brief description of the programme as approved by CUAP and how it has been introduced and consolidated. - b.
 Achievement: Set out the stated goals in the original proposal and provide a brief statement on the extent to which these have been achieved. - c.
 Changes: Mention any significant changes that have been made to the programme since approval, including specification of any changes to regulations.

-2. Review Processes:
+2. REVIEW PROCESSES:

 Provide a brief overview of programme review processes as they are applied in the university.
 If more than one GYR is being submitted, this overview may be provided as a covering statement.
 Provide a brief account of the GYR processes that have been applied to this specific programme, including student feedback and references to available documentation.
 Include comment on the establishment of the evaluation team, including names and positions held.
 Note that a GYR process should involve a formally constituted review panel with at least one member from a disciplinary area other than any involved in the delivery of the programme.
-The GYR should include an overview of the constitution of the review panel.